 I have my sons do a quick daily five-minute juggling session with Anytime Soccer Training to get hundreds of extra touches and improve their aerial control.

-Parents have an advantage in helping their children get thousands of extra touches
+Parents have an advantage in helping their children squeeze in a high volume of extra touches

 As a parent, I know how important it is for young soccer players to get enough touches on the ball.
 Unfortunately, competitive youth soccer players often don’t get enough practice time, so it’s up to us as parents to find ways to supplement their training.

 It may take some extra effort and commitment, but the results are worth it.

 Parents have an advantage in modeling a growth mindset for their children

 I truly believe that modeling a growth mindset is crucial to my child’s success.
 When my child sees me striving to improve and pushing myself to be better, they understand that hard work and determination can lead to success.

 As a parent, I have the opportunity to lead by example and show my child the importance of a growth mindset, both on and off the soccer field.

 Parents have the advantage of playing soccer with their children